ibm-cloud-docs/vpc/cr-view-table.md

    ```
    {: codeblock}

-   To view the routing table attached to a subnet:
+   To view the routing table that is attached to a subnet:

    ```sh
    export SubnetId=<your_subnet_id>